 Many people who become addicted to drugs may have or develop strained relationships with friends and family.
 This lack of a reliable support system may cause the person to launch into depression, making drugs feel like the only true friendin their lives.
 Other individuals may have attempted recovery before and had negative experiences such as uncomfortable withdrawals or a lack of proper treatment regarding co-occurring disorders, therefore have relapsed and seen themselves as having failed at recovery, and as a result, they fall right back into the cycle of addiction.

-Get Help at The Dawn Drug Rehabilitation Centre Thailand
+Get Help at The Dawn Drug Rehab Thailand

 Our staff at The Dawn understand that poor support systems and negative experiences relating to addiction treatment can become one of the reasons why individuals find it difficult to escape from addiction.
 This is why our team is well-equipped to handle your recovery with a world-class detox centre where clients can safely and comfortably detox from alcohol or substances.
 After detox is complete, clients will be ready to participate in our rehabilitation programme where alcohol or drug addiction, along with other mental health issues will be addressed and treated.